Fit smoke and heat alarms and test them regularly

 - Fit a heat alarm in your kitchen area.

-- Test your alarms once a week, by pressing the test button until the alarm sounds.
-To help you remember, do it every time you put the bins out.
+- Test your alarms at least monthly, by pressing the test button until the alarm sounds.

 - If you experience a false alarm (and there is no fire), you can silence the alarm by pressing the same test button.
 It will automatically re-set.